rambinshtokc/DeepCompressionAnalysis/README.md

 ## Overview

-This project performs a comprehensive analysis of Variational Autoencoders (VAE) and traditional Autoencoders (AE) to evaluate their performance in image compression tasks.
-The study focuses on the impact of various model parameters and configurations on key performance metrics, including reconstruction quality, compression ratio, and noise robustness.
+This project provides a comprehensive analysis of Variational Autoencoders (VAE) and traditional Autoencoders (AE) for image compression tasks.
+The analysis focuses on the impact of various model parameters and configurations on key performance metrics, including reconstruction quality, compression ratio, and noise robustness.

 ## Abstract

-This study investigates how different configurations and parameters affect the performance of image compression using deep neural network architectures, specifically Variational Autoencoders (VAE) and traditional Autoencoders.
+This study investigates the effects of different configurations and parameters on the performance of image compression using deep neural network architectures, specifically Variational Autoencoders (VAE) and traditional Autoencoders.
 Metrics such as Mean Squared Error (MSE), Peak Signal-to-Noise Ratio (PSNR), and Structural Similarity Index (SSIM) are used to assess reconstruction quality.
-Various aspects including regularization techniques (L1, L2), noise robustness, and more are analyzed.
-The findings aim to guide the optimization of VAE and AE architectures for improved image compression.
+Various aspects, including regularization techniques (L1, L2), noise robustness, and more, are analyzed to optimize VAE and AE architectures for improved image compression.

 ## Introduction

 Autoencoders and Variational Autoencoders are essential tools for dimension reduction and image compression.
-Autoencoders, introduced in 2006, learn efficient data representations by compressing input data into a latent space and reconstructing it.
+Introduced in 2006, Autoencoders learn efficient data representations by compressing input data into a latent space and reconstructing it.
 VAEs, introduced in 2013, enhance this approach with probabilistic elements, enabling the generation of new data samples.
-This project analyzes the impact of various parameters on these models' performance, with a focus on reconstruction quality and compression efficiency.
+This project analyzes the impact of various parameters on these models' performance, focusing on reconstruction quality and compression efficiency.

 ## Baseline Architectures